ChrisSchulze/portfolio/portfolio/works/dhb.md

 ![](/upload/MSD_Design_3-1.jpg)![](/upload/MSD_Design_4.jpg)

+### One more thing

 From experience I know exhibitions are most valuable if visitors can relate.
-That**’**s why we give the opportunity to browse exhibitions by subjective categories.
+That's why we give the opportunity to browse exhibitions by subjective categories.

 ![](/upload/MSD_Design_1-1.jpg)